 What is sourcing?

 Procurement and sourcing hold many similarities, but to understand each one, we need to look into what makes them different.
-Here are the key differences between procurement and sourcing.
+Here are the key differences between sourcing and procurement.

 - request for quotes for new products,